OTB without the spreadsheet

 - Budget.
 What you’ve allocated for the month.

 - Remaining.
-Budget minus on-order cost.
+Budget minus cost.
 The dollars left to commit.

-Click any cell to drill into the specific POs, products, and vendors that compose it.
+Click any cell to expand and see the specific POs, products, vendors, expected dates, qty, weighted-avg wholesale and retail, and line totals.
 The remaining number is the one you watch when you’re deciding whether the next buy fits the month.

 Mid-period adjustments

 Budgets are not laws.
 Mid-period you reallocate, and Vendee Pro accommodates that.
+Click any budget cell to edit it in place (the otb.edit permission required).
 Add to a budget when a category is running away.
 Reduce one when sell-through under-performs.
-The OTB Budget Performance report compares budget vs on-order vs received across months so you can review after the fact and plan the next period.
+The OTB Budget Performance report compares budget vs committed vs remaining across months so you can review after the fact and plan the next period.

 OTB and the AI assistant

-The Vendee Pro AI assistant exposes an otb_status tool that reads allocated vs spent vs remaining per category per month.
+The Vendee Pro AI assistant can query your OTB for any month, returning budget, spent, remaining, percent-used, and a verdict (on-track / near-limit / over-budget / under-utilised) per category.
 Ask it where you stand on apparel for October, and it returns the numbers.
-When you ask it to propose a PO, it can account for what a given month already has on order.
+When you ask it to propose a PO, OTB context is part of the data the assistant reasons over.
 Proposals are still confirm-before-write, so nothing lands in your OTB without your approval.

 Reports built around OTB